sloganking/codevis/README.md

 To visualize all files in the current directory and subdirectories.
 Run `codevis -i ./`.
 This will store the visualization in a new file called `./output.png`.
 If you wish to generate an output file with a different name, You can use the `-o` flag like so `codevis -i ./ -o ./different_name.png`.

-For a list of more commands run `codevis --help`
+For a list of more commands run `codevis --help`.